Crawford’s slam, 10th-inning run lifts Mariners past Rays

 J.P.
 Crawford scored the winning run on Mitch Haniger’s 10th-inning single and hit a grand slam to lift the Seattle Mariners over the Tampa Bay Rays 6-5 on Saturday night.

 Touted prospect Logan Gilbert struck out seven — including leadoff hitter Randy Arozarena three times — in 5 2/3 innings, scattering six hits with no walks.
 He gave up solo home runs to Mike Zunino and Manuel Margot that cut the Mariners’ lead to 5-4 in the sixth.
-Graveman's blown save was his first of the season in six attempts.
+He was headed to his third straight win until Graveman’s blown save, his first of the season in six attempts.

 Rafael Montero (4-2) pitched the 10th to win the game.

-The Mariners wore throwback jerseys similar to those of the Seattle Steelheads of the Negro Leagues as a Juneteenth celebration.

 Joey Wendle and Zunino each drove in a run in the second inning to give Tampa Bay a 2-0 lead.
 But Kyle Seager, Tom Murphy and Bauers led off the second with hits and Fleming walked Dylan Moore to load the bases.
-He struck out the next two batters, but Crawford hit a liner to right field that skipped off the top of the wall and into the stands.
+He struck out the next two batters before Crawford connected.

 Fleming struck out five over 6 1/3 innings with two walks.
-He allowed just three hits after the second inning.
+He allowed just three hits after the second inning, but regretted the sinker he threw to Crawford.

+“I didn’t think it was a terrible pitch. ...
+I really just see it as one pitch that beat me,” Fleming said.

 ROSTER MOVE

 The Rays called up RHP Drew Rasmussen and optioned INF Mike Brosseau to Triple-A Durham.
-Rasmussen, acquired May 21 from the Milwaukee Brewers in the Willy Adames trade, will be making his Rays debut.
+Rasmussen, acquired May 21 from the Milwaukee Brewers in the Willy Adames trade, made his debut, striking out four in 1 2/3 innings.

 TRAINER’S ROOM